phck/tikzit/README.md

 ## Building on MacOS

-You'll need developer tools, Qt5, and Poppler (with Qt bindings) installed.
-You can install these via Homebrew with the following commands:
+You'll need developer tools and Qt6 installed.
+You can install qt via Homebrew with the following command:

-    brew install qt5
-    brew install poppler --with-qt
+    brew install qt

 This doesn't add Qt binaries to the `$PATH` by default, so you may wish to either run:

-    brew link --force qt5
+    brew link --force qt

-or add `/usr/local/opt/qt/bin` to your `$PATH`.
+or add `/opt/homebrew/opt/qt` to your `$PATH`.
 Once this is done, TikZiT can be built from the command line via:

     qmake -r
     make